CenterForTheBuiltEnvironment/R-for-Building-Science/week1/README.md

 ![Our policy to solve "merge" conflicts](Dallo/pics/onedoesnot.jpg?raw=true "Title")

-Alright we should be ready to start!
+Alright, now that you're advised we should be ready to start!!